For a balanced and effective home workout you will need some equipment.

 Most experts will say that we need to spend twice as much time on working our posterior chain (muscles at the back) the pulling muscles than our pushing muscles and for good reason too.

-When it comes to training at home training our muscles at the back can be a real problem because it is easy to work out the muscles at the front we simply push against the ground, a wall or anything else but without some aids it can be very difficult to work our pulling muscles.
+When it comes to training at home training our muscles at the back can be a real problem since it is easy to work out the muscles at the front.
+We simply push against the ground, a wall or anything else but without some aids it can be very difficult to work our pulling muscles.

 The ones that need the most attention.